2026 Election Tracker

 2022

 North Carolina has 14 House seats, currently split 10 Republicans to 4 Democrats under the 2024 map.
-The Republican-controlled state legislature passed a new mid-decade congressional map in October 2025, designed to flip NC-1 — held by Democrat Don Davis, the state's only true swing district — by moving Republican-leaning coastal counties (Beaufort, Carteret, Craven, Dare, Hyde, and Pamlico) into the district.
+The Republican-controlled state legislature passed a new mid-decade congressional map in October 2025, designed to flip NC-1, held by Democrat Don Davis, the state's only true swing district, by moving Republican-leaning coastal counties (Beaufort, Carteret, Craven, Dare, Hyde, and Pamlico) into the district.
 The new map is expected to shift the delegation from 10R-4D toward 11R-3D.
 North Carolina's governor has no veto power over redistricting.

-A federal court panel upheld the new map on November 26, 2025, ruling 57 pages worth of analysis that the redistricting was motivated by partisan rather than racial considerations.
+A federal court panel upheld the new map on November 26, 2025, ruling across 57 pages of analysis that the redistricting was motivated by partisan rather than racial considerations.
 The Supreme Court's 2019 ruling in Rucho v.
 Common Cause established that partisan gerrymandering claims are not subject to federal court review, which constrained the available legal challenges.
 Don Davis filed to run anyway in the redrawn district.

 U.S. House delegation composition — North Carolina